octopress/multilingual/README.md

 plugins are being designed to support multilingual features, but without a standard, some use-cases may be overlooked.
 If you have a problem with an Octopress plugin supporting your multilingual site, please file an issue and we'll do our best to address it.

+Also, if you are using flags to represent languages on your site, [Why flags do not represent language](http://flagsarenotlanguages.com/blog/why-flags-do-not-represent-language/) is a good read.

 ## Setting up a multilingual site

 When adding this plugin to your site, you will need to: